The Components of a Web Development Team

 Team Communication Norms for Seamless Collaboration

-Given web projects bring together diverse disciplines and handoffs between goals, streamlined team communications are imperative for productivity and innovation.
+Given that web projects bring together diverse disciplines and handoffs between goals, streamlined team communications are imperative for productivity and innovation.
 Some best practices include:

 Centralised Systems